 The final grade will be the average of two or three tests.

-LEA3/21f: BUSINESS TRANS FROM FRENCH INTO GEF
+LEA3/21f: BUSINESS TRANSLATION FROM FRENCH INTO GERMAN Spring Semester

-Spring Semester

-Spring Semester
+Classes: 12 hours

 ECTS credits: 1

 OBJECTIVE:

-Classes: 12 hours

 To improve students' use of the language and give them specific vocabulary used in professional documents.
 To master the specificities of the written language .
 COURSE PROGRAM:

-- translation exercises enabling students to recognise translation difficulties - to translate authentic economic and commercial documents (company brochures, correspondence, contract of insurance, instructions, set menus, advertising documents, etc...)
+- translation exercises enabling students to recognise translation difficulties to translate authentic economic and commercial documents (company brochures, correspondence, contract of insurance, instructions, set menus, advertising documents, etc...)
 PERSONAL WORK: